Aylesbury Grammar School: Recent history

+Background

 Admissions

-As a selective state school, its entry requirements are dictated by the Buckinghamshire Transfer Test, formerly known as the '11-plus'.
-The school also takes students from outside the catchment area or out of county locations such as Thame and Milton Keynes, if spaces remain after all qualified in-catchment candidates have taken up their places.
+As a selective state school, AGS's entry requirements are dictated by the Buckinghamshire Transfer Test, formerly known as the '11-plus'.
+The school also takes students from outside the catchment area or out-of-county locations such as Thame and Milton Keynes, if spaces remain after all qualified in-catchment candidates have taken up their places.
 The school educates boys from the age of 11, in Year 7, through to the age of 18, in Year 13.
 The school has its largest intakes at Year 7 followed by Year 12.
-On completing GCSEs, the vast majority of students stay on to complete their A-levels at the school's Sixth Form.

-The school is situated east of the town centre on the southern side of the A41, between Walton (to the west) and Victoria Park (to the east).
+The school is situated east of Aylesbury town centre on the southern side of the A41, between Walton (to the west) and Victoria Park (to the east).
 This site was built and opened in 1907, replacing an earlier building in St. Mary's Square in the town centre, which now forms part of the Buckinghamshire Museum.

 Specialist status

 In September 1997 the school was awarded specialist school status in Technology, and later successfully gained Science College status as its primary specialism.
 In April 2006 AGS gained a second college status as a Language College and then gained a second secondary college status in Maths and Computing in January 2008.
 The Specialist School programme was ended by the Government in 2010.